Retreats

 Can I bring my phone or computer?

 We do not prohibit the use of technological devices.
 Fortunately!
 However, we encourage you not to stress yourself by staying connected to work emails.
-The goal is to disconnect and relax, allowing the mushroom to produce its best effects.
+The goal is to disconnect and relax, allowing the magic mushroom to produce its best effects.

 Picture from Freepik